IT Capacity Planning: Implementing a Successful IT Capacity Plan

 Because of the rapid evolution of technology and the business landscape, another thing to keep in mind is allowing for flexibility and adaptability.
 This is a mindset that should be adopted across all levels, from team members and capacity planners to the C-suite.

 Finally, according to a study by ATD, firms that ranked in the top half of training spend had total shareholder revenue (TSR) that was 86% percent higher than firms in the bottom half and 45% higher than the market average.
-Our final advice is to make sure to invest resources in continuous education and training.
+Our final advice is to make sure to invest resources in capacity building activities for staff.
 This is essential to both keeping up with the latest trends and developments and ensuring employee satisfaction.

 Wrapping Up: Optimizing Your Capacity Planning Strategy